mu-arch/skyfolder/README.md

 - Create, Delete, Rename directories
 - Sort the list by multiple parameters
 - ACLs with granular control
+- Portable.
+Nothing to install or program files to manage.
+It's all conveniently packaged in a single executable file
 - No third party services.
 Runs completely on your PC or server
 - Multiple views: list view, icon view
 - In-browser file-viewer and streamer